The BEST material for Water Bore Casings and why: Schedule 20 Stainless steel Pipe

 Schedule 20 Pipe is the ideal strength for bore casing, and the wall thickness is thinner than Schedule 40; so it costs less while performing the same job.

-We are now stocking Grade 316L Schedule 20 Stainless steel Pipe all over Australia for your water bore casing requirements.
-We can also procure Duplex and other Grades via our established global supply chain.
+We are now locally stocking 316L Schedule 20 Stainless steel ASTM A312 Pipe in most commonly used diametres for your water bore casing requirements.
+Other sizes and grades are available on a mill production basis via our established global supply chain.

 Schedule 20 Pipe Dimensions